gwasylow/dotnet-cqrs-bank-app/README.md

 Implementation of a logic responsible for writing is independent of an implementation of a logic responsible for reading.
 All the changes are done in a write model.
 It generates the events which inform about the changes, then these are consumed by a read model.

-**Commands**
-The basics elements of CQRS is `Command` (all necessary actions should be capsulated into a single dedictaed command class).
+**Commands**: The basics elements of CQRS is `Command` (all necessary actions should be capsulated into a single dedictaed command class).
 We can follow regular Command Design Pattern principles.
 ```
 public interface ICommand
 {